 Beach No. 5’s exclusive beauty

-Beach No 5 is a more secluded beauty, guarded against the view of the tourists by a ring of palms.
+Beach No 5, also know as the Vijay Nagar beach, is a more secluded beauty, guarded against the view of the tourists by a ring of palms.
 It brings the taste of true tropics to your vacation.
 There are several thatched resting areas, natural shades of palm groves and unique shallow waters that you can walk through.
 You can walk into the bay for miles since the low tide drains the water considerably, leaving only sea foam, bits of corals, a rainbow of snails and crabs visible for miles on end.

 Less than 200 meters from Beach No. 5 are a few restaurants that serve up amazing food.
 For a more authentic tropical feel, try seafood cuisine, fusion cuisine or local cuisine at the thatched roof restaurant nearby.
 You can find south Indian delicacies like Dosa and Idli as well as handmade pasta and pizzas right next to this beach.
 It is quite a family-friendly place.

 Where to stay in Andaman?